milanvadhiya/Devtinder-Web/README.md

 - navbar shoulld updated as soon as login
 - reafactor code to add contant js file maked

+- you should not be able to login without autherized
+- if token is not present redirect to the login page
+- logout and profile page edit page..

 Body
  - navbar
    - route=/ => feed